2014 Other Words Photo Gallery

 November 6th-8th, 2014

 Flagler College, St. Augustine, Florida

-Fountains of Youth, Conquistadors and Missionaries, Robber Barons, Land Scams, Mosquitoes, Hurricanes, Hanging Chads, Spring Break, Retirement Villages-- the Stuff of Life.
+Whereas, themes for discussion include but are not limited to Fountains of Youth, Conquistadors and Missionaries, Robber Barons, Land Scams, Mosquitoes, Hurricanes, Hanging Chads, Spring Break, Retirement Villages—the Stuff of Life; and

 to bring together writers, editors, agents, publishers, book sellers, grant administrators, directors of writers' colonies and retreats, and other interested folk in one place.
 We'll be talking about the how to of the literary arts: how to write it, make it, sell it, fund it, and nurture it.